VarunRamakri7/TowerOfHanoi/README.md

 - [x] Stack functionality
 - [x] Basic full game functionality
 - [x] End Game Screen
-- [ ] Bug fixes
+- [x] Bug fixes

-## Known Bugs:
+## Known Bugs: (Now resolved)
-- `isTop` variable does not change correctly.
+- ~~`isTop` variable does not change correctly.
 This happens randomly.
-If you are unable to move a disc in a valid move, check the disc's `isTop` value in the editor and change it to true.
+If you are unable to move a disc in a valid move, check the disc's `isTop` value in the editor and change it to true.~~
-- Stack says empty when it is not.
+- ~~Stack says empty when it is not.
 This also happens randomly.
-If you get a Stack related error, press 1/2/3 to view the contents of the corresponding stack and j/k/l to clear the corresponding stack.
+If you get a Stack related error, press 1/2/3 to view the contents of the corresponding stack and j/k/l to clear the corresponding stack.~~

 ## My Methodology
 Since you can only move the top most disc of each tower and move it to the top of another tower,